TechXchangeNL/ansible/README.md

 > You need to have a Terraform token for both credentials.
 You find this in HCP Terraform under Projects -> default project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN.
 For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform

 ### Inventories
 Inventories are either _pushed_ by HCP Terraform or _pulled_ by AAP using Dynamic Inventory Plugins.
 When pushed, they are fully maintained by HCP Terraform.
 With the Dynamic Inventory Plugins AAP is in control.
-For this workshop AAP can _pull_ the hosts either from HCP or from the Cloud where HCP deploys to.
-We will configure both into the same Inventory so we can try both.
+For this workshop AAP will _pull_ the hosts from the HCP Terraform statefile.
+As an alternative and only as a fallback we will also configure a source for syncing from AWS instead of HCP Terraform Statefile.

 Create an inventory called `TechXchangeNL`.
 In this inventory create two sources: